mriddick5279/BasicFightingGame/README.md

 ## September 4th, 2023
 - "Play Again" option for when the Player is defeated
   - Player can choose to restart the game or exit upon being defeated
+- "High Score" feature for if Player beats an already saved high score from the game
+  - Player can enter their name along with the high score

 # Plans for Future Features
 - Increase in Opponent difficulty when a Player moves on to "The Next Level"